 To ensure the home has a consistent supply of fresh water there is a main connection to the city or county municipal water main.
 These primary connections are under a lot of pressure as one of it’s purposes is to step down the water flow from the main lines.
 This extra pressure can cause pipe to degrade and crack or break over time leaving your home in need of Water Main Repair in Arlington, VA.
 To keep the water main as safe as possible it is usually buried underground.
 This technique protects it from damage by vehicles and other accidents that could bump, bend or break it.
 It also protects the pipe from freezing temperatures during cold weather.
 This is important in certain areas because water expands when frozen and if frozen inside your pipes it could cause them to crack or split.

 Attempting a Water Main Repair in Arlington, VA usually requires digging a trench where the old line should be.
 It may also require trenching under the driveway, sidewalk or front walkway depending on where the water main is located.
 In most subdivisions the connection will be by the road or at the edge of your property where you should find a meter and a valve.
 Everything from the meter head on is your responsibility whenever the plumbing fails.
 This is very important because a leaking water main could quickly cost you a lot of money when the next utility bill arrives.
 Of course, repairs aren’t always cheap either.
-In many cases an experienced contractor like All Plumbing, Inc. will suggest you install a new water main instead of digging the old one out of the ground to reduce labor costs.
+In many cases an experienced contractor like Business Name will suggest you install a new water main instead of digging the old one out of the ground to reduce labor costs.